 - A likelihood scale to help you understand the possibility of it being one of the three triad periods;

-- Contact your Account Manager to sign up to our Triad Alert email/text service
+Please contact your Account Manager to sign up to our Triad Alert email/text service.

 If you receive SmartestEnergy's Triad Warnings, you'll be pleased to know that all three Triads were predicted correctly.
 The three Triads all occurred on the following days:

 - Thursday 2nd December 2021, 16:30-17:00 (43,748MW Net System Demand)